 Get some sleep

-Everything is harder when you are tired.
-Decisions are harder, emotions are off and our food choices go out the window.
-Getting a good amount of shut-eye may well be the cure to those daily worries.
-If it is the worries that are stopping the sleep, try CBD to help you drift off.
+Everything is harder when I am tired.
+Decisions are harder, emotions are off and my food choices go out the window.
+For me, getting a good amount of shut-eye may well be the cure to those daily worries.

 Skip the coffee

 Caffeine is a stimulant proved by researches conducted by American Psychological Association (APA).
 Ever had one too many coffees in a day and felt jittery and sick?
-This is going to heighten your feelings.
-Try herbal tea, decaf or just a nice cold glass of water.
+I know too much coffee is going to heighten my feelings.
+Instead, I try herbal tea, decaf or just a nice cold glass of water.

 St John’s Wort